Lonsdale201/dynamic-elementor-extension/README.md

 In the right section the green button: <>Code click, and in the dropdown menu, select the **Download ZIP** option.
 The downloaded file just upload it, you can easily install the downloaded file as an plugin within wordpress.

 #### Woo Product specific dynamic tags
+*You can use with Loop / Listing, or single product templates*

 * Advanced Sale Badge
 * Advanced Stock